keigoi/ocaml-mpst/instructions.md

 More information about the source of the benchmarks is available [here](benchmark/).

-(TODO:... should we mention smth about discrepencies because the VM is slow?)
 ## STEP 3: Run applications, written with mpst-ocaml
 ### STEP 3.1: Run an oAuth use case (Section 6.3)
 * run the run_oAuth script